YunusStahlschmidt/CSE3033_Operating_Systems/README.md

 Group projects for the Operating systems course.
-The projects were coded is shell or C in the Linux OS running in a Docker container.
+The projects were coded in shell or C in the Linux OS running in a Docker container.

 ### Group Members
   1. Muhammed Fatih Öztel